-District-wide social emotional learning initiatives often have a bigger impact on students than individual efforts because they provide teachers, schools, and parents with consistent resources and a common language to support students.
+District-wide social emotional learning programs and initiatives often have a bigger impact on students than individual efforts because they provide teachers, schools, and parents with consistent resources and a common language to support students.
 More than that, district-wide initiatives often have a wider impact and support the mental and emotional health of teachers, staff, and parents, which leads to happier and safer school communities.

 But it takes time and thoughtful planning to identify, evaluate, and select SEL programming to support your initiatives.
 And without buy-in from the top-down, initiatives can easily fall flat and programs can go unused.
 A recent study found that a whopping 67% of educational software licenses went unused last year, so district leaders are looking for better ways to evaluate and select tools and programs that will actually be used and make an impact.

 While school needs do change year-to-year, you should start your planning early to give your team enough time to establish your evaluation process and identify goals and the metrics you’ll use to measure success.
 Educators understand how important it is to plan your planning time, and that’s exactly how you should view the beginning of your process: planning your process!

 Are you ready to select an SEL program for your district or school!
 Get in touch with our team!

 What are you trying to accomplish?

 Why is this critical work for your district?

 Schools vary widely within a district, so ideally you can pull stakeholders and representatives from as many different schools as possible.
 Whether you create one district-wide team or establish school-based teams or a combination of the two, it’s important to get buy-in and input from as many different roles as possible: principals and school administrators, counselors or social workers, teachers, and parents or parent coordinators.